-Upon the closing of our IPO, warrants to purchase preferred and common stock were converted to common stock and therefore, no fair value remeasurements are expected with respect to such warrants in future periods occurring after the closing of our IPO.
-Refer to Note 15 of the notes to our unaudited condensed consolidated financial statements included in this Form 10-Q for further information regarding the impact resulted from the remeasurement of the warrants prior to conversion.
+Upon the closing of our IPO, warrants to purchase preferred and common stock were converted to common stock and therefore, no fair value remeasurements are expected with respect to such warrants in future periods.

+Refer to Note 4 of the notes to our unaudited condensed consolidated financial statements included in this Form 10-Q for further information regarding the impact resulting from the remeasurement of the warrants prior to conversion.